 Digital broadcast TV is an improved method of TV broadcasting which offers cable TV picture quality and additional channels for free over the airwaves.
-In February 2009, all TV stations in the US will switch over to this new standard, however most stations have already started digital broadcasting.
+In June 2009, TV stations in the US switched over to this new standard, however most stations have already started digital broadcasting.

 What’s in it for you?